laoli518/Oracle/README.md

 **Dataset download:** [Download 100K-OPB Dataset](https://github.com/laoli518/-100k-OPB-Dataset-)

-After downloading the dataset, prepare the JSON split files and media paths required by the training and evaluation scripts:
+After downloading the dataset, prepare the JSON split files and media paths required by the training and evaluation scripts.
 Instructions for preparing JSON split files are provided in the dataset README.

 ```text
 data/